 3. Regroup and plan every P.M.

-At the end of the day, take stock of what you’ve done and what you need to do the next day.
-This way you can already wake up with a plan.
+At the end of the day, start taking stock of what you’ve done and what you need to do the next day, especially if you’re stuck at home.
+You need a reason to get out of bed every morning and this way you can already wake up with a plan.

 Don’t overwhelm yourself either.
 List up to three goals for the following day.
 The first should be the most pressing goal that you need to make sure to cross off your list.